GeostatsGuy/GeostatsPy/README.md

 Pyrcz, M.J., Jo.
 H., Kupenko, A., Liu, W., Gigliotti, A.E., Salomaki, T., and Santos, J., 2021, GeostatsPy Python Package, PyPI, Python Package Index, https://pypi.org/project/geostatspy/.

-# GeostatsPy Package
+# GeostatsPy Python Package

 The GeostatsPy Package brings GSLIB: Geostatistical Library (Deutsch and Journel, 1998) functions to Python.
 GSLIB is a practical and extremely robust set of code for building spatial modeling workflows.

 I created the GeostatsPy Package to support my students in my **Data Analytics**, **Geostatistics** and **Machine Learning** courses.
 I find my students benefit from hands-on opportunities, in fact it is hard to imagine teaching these topics without providing the opportunity to handle the numerical methods and build workflows.
 Last year, I tried to have them use the original FORTRAN executables and even with support and worked out examples, it was an uphill battle.
 In addition, all my students and I are now working in Python for our research.
 Thus, having access to geostatistical methods in Python directly impacts and facilitates the research of my group.

-Finally, I like to code.
-I have over 25 years of experience in FORTRAN, C++ and Visual Basic programing.
-This includes frontend (Qt interfaces in C++) and backend development with small and at times very large engineering and geoscience projects.
+This package retains the spirit of GSLIB:

+* **modularity** - a collection of standalone functions that may be applied in sequence to flexibily build workflows.
+* **minimalistic** - the simplist possible code to support the "look at the code" approach to learning
+* **fundamental** - based on the well-established geostatistical theory by avoiding ad hoc methods and assumptions

+This package contains 2 parts:

+1. **geostatspy.geostats** includes GSLIB functions rewritten in Python.
+This currently includes all the variogram, distribution transformations, and spatial estimation and simulation methods.
+I will continue adding functions to support modeling operations for practical subsurface model cosntruction.

+2. **geostatspy.GSLIB** includes reimplimentation of the GSLIB visualizations and low tech wrappers of the numerical methods (note: the low-tech wrapper require access to GSLIB executables).
 ### Getting Started

 I have built out many well-documented workflow in Jupyter Notebooks using GeostatsPy functions to complete common workflows in spatial data analytics and geostatistics.
 They are available in my [GeostatsPy_Demos Repository](https://github.com/GeostatsGuy/GeostatsPy_Demos).
 I hope these are helpful!